andiio/responsive-small-business-website-template/README.md

 Responsive Small Business Website Template
 =========
 <br>
-Simple website template for a small business website
+Simple bare roots website template for a small business.
+Styles are based from [Twitter bootstrap][1].
+To customize the site edit and download the new styles from the [variables][2] section and replace bootstrap.css.

   - Two column layout
   - Responsive design ready